 Hidden away in a dresser drawer, I have a beautiful hand-made bowl that was given to me as a gift about two decades ago, from an old friend of mine, a fine woodworker.
-It is really a bowl that should not be in a dresser drawer.
+It really should not be in a dresser drawer.
 It should be where people can see it, and I have determined that it now will be.

 I had invited my friend to Washington to climb Mount Shuksan, a glorious peak that rivals, to my mind, the Grand Teton in both its rugged profile and extraordinary dignity.
 It was such a pleasure to climb it with my friend.
-Although it was not explicitly stated, I felt that the bowl he gave me was kind of an exchange; I shared with him something that I loved, and he shared with me an expression of his love of wood.
+Although it was not explicitly stated, I felt that the bowl he gave me was kind of an exchange; I shared with him a sacred place, a place that I dearly love, and he shared with me an exquisite expression of his love of wood.

 Inside the bowl, also hidden from view, are a couple hundred stones.
 To be more specific, they are semi-precious stones that I had gathered, shaped, and polished over a few years.
 I intended to fashion them into jewelry, particularly earrings to adorn the lovely ears of my wife and daughters.
 Intended is the key word in that last sentence.

 I rarely think about these stones.
-When I do open the drawer and see them—always incidentally, while I’m looking for something like toenail clippers—they feel symbolic of the unfinished bits of my life.
+Whenever I happened to open the drawer and see them—always incidentally, while looking for something like toenail clippers—they have felt symbolic of the unfinished bits of my life.
 The intention I once had of turning them into jewelry has slipped, like an unreturned phone call, into oblivion.

 This tendency to begin something and not to finish it is part of my nature.
 It manifests in so many ways: Doing the dishes, reading Tolstoy, finishing up a degree in Restoration Horticulture.
 Learning to build a cob house and a green roof.
 Grafting fruit trees, cultivating mushrooms, making stone jewelry, playing the trombone.
 Half-done.
 Half-learned.

 Despite the fact that they never became jewelry, I don’t regret any of the time spent on those stones.
 Both effort and joy went into the process.
 I loved finding rough-cut slabs at some funky little rock shop.
 Rummaging through crates at estate sales.
-Spending the day at some obscure creek looking for water-polished nephrite boulders, or chipping away at outcrops for agates.
+Spending the day at some obscure creek or beach looking for water-polished treasures, or chipping away at outcrops for agates.

 Maybe at some point I will actually make a few more pairs of earrings.
 The rest of the stones I may just give away, unfinished.
 They serve no practical purpose.
 I guess you could put one in your pocket and rub it.
 See what it does for you.
 Throughout history, people in many cultures invested stones with symbolic meaning.